flower1430/Glossary-html/README.md

-# Glossary-html
+# Climate_Glossary
-record of IPCC glossary
+It conatins the IPCC glossary enriched with wikipedia information.